 No major U.S. airline lounge membership.
 The card offers Priority Pass lounge membership that covers 900+ airport lounges with complimentary access for you and your traveling companions.
 While there are many Priority Pass lounges in U.S. airports, you don’t get access to United Clubs, American Admirals Clubs, or Delta Sky Clubs.

 In this in-depth review of the Chase Sapphire Reserve, we’ll cover all the questions you might have before deciding whether to get this card.
 With a $450 annual fee, you’ll want to read carefully, and we’re happy to answer any questions you have before making a decision.

 It’s been a while since a new credit card made a splash as big and loud as Chase Sapphire Reserve, and there is a good reason for that.
-Even with a $450 annual fee, the 100,000 point bonus on this card makes a lot of sense to try even if you chose to forget all its features and benefits and focus only on its upfront value.
+Even with a $450 annual fee, the 100,000 point bonus on this card for applying in a Chase branch makes a lot of sense to try even if you chose to forget all its features and benefits and focus only on its upfront value.
 Here is why.

 So between the introductory bonus and the annual travel credit you can quickly get over $1,800 in travel savings by getting the card.
 Compared to the $450 annual fee upfront, that’s a great deal to start.

 What if you’re only getting a 50,000 point bonus?

 If you’re applying online, with a 50,000 point bonus, the math is a little tougher.

 Basically, if you spend about $800 a month on dining or travel, which gets 3x points, you’ll come out ahead of the Chase Sapphire Preferred, which also has a 50,000 point bonus. $800 a month on dining and travel will earn you 10,000 extra points a year vs the Preferred, which are worth $150, which is what the Reserve would cost you out of pocket with the $450 annual fee less your first $300 travel credit.